-The College of Education and Allied Studies (CEAS) is one of the four academic colleges at California State University, East Bay.
-CEAS has five departments and an interdisciplinary unit.
+The College of Education and Allied Studies has five departments and an interdisciplinary unit.
 Three of the departments are exclusively graduate level (Educational Leadership, Educational Psychology and Teacher Education); and the others are both undergraduate and graduate programs (Kinesiology and Hospitality, Recreation and Tourism).
 The Interdisciplinary Studies unit offers interdepartmental courses and programs, and houses the certificate and master's degree programs in Online Teaching and Learning, as well as grant-funded projects.
 Additionally, we offer an extraordinary opportunity to earn an Ed.D. in Educational Leadership for Social Justice.

-All our degree programs are fully accredited by the Western Association of Schools and Colleges.
-Additionally, our credential programs are approved by California's Commission on Teacher Credentialing.
-Our goal in CEAS is to develop and implement curricula, programs, and activities which will improve schools and the quality of life of the individuals served by our graduates.
-Our distinguished graduates are teachers, counselors, school administrators, school psychologists, restaurant and tourism managers, marriage/family therapists, park and recreation directors, coaches, and physical and recreation therapists, among other professions.
+Our degree programs are fully accredited by the Western Association of Schools and Colleges, and our credential programs are accredited by the California Commission on Teacher Credentialing.
+At College of Education and Allied Studies, our staff and faculty are committed to fully engaging ourselves and students to be changemakers in our communities, ensuring that we improve the human condition.
+Our distinguished graduates are K-12 teachers, special education practitioners, school administrators, school psychologists and counselors, marriage/family therapists, restaurant and tourism managers, park and recreation directors, coaches, and physical and recreation therapists, among other professions.